Lectionary Bible Studies and Sermons

 Jesus, the cause of division.
 12:49-53

-In this episode, Jesus delivers two oracles, concluding in v53 with a commentary based on Micah 7:6.
-Here Jesus gives his disciples an insight into life in this age, these "last days".
-Although the disciples possess the "peace of God", they must come to realize that "peace on earth" simply does not exist.
-In the age of the absent Lord, judgement faces the human family, and this judgement brings division.
-In this age people face decision, and decision produces division, division between friends and even within families.
+In the passage before us Jesus delivers two oracles which conclude with a commentary based on Micah 7:6.
+In these sayings Jesus gives his disciples an insight into life in this age, these "last days".
+Although the disciples possess the peace of God, they need to realize that peace on earth simply does not exist.
+In the age of the absent Lord, judgement faces the human family.
+People face decision, and decision produces division, division between friends and even between family members.

 The passage

 v50.
 William Barclay beautifully paraphrases this verse: "I must be plunged into a flooding-tide of suffering, and there can be no relief for me, until I have gone through to the end."
 Jesus knows well that the coming kingdom of God is realized through tribulation, and for Jesus, this means suffering and death.
-Jesus must himself face the wrath of God and so he sets his eyes turned toward Calvary and with determination, presses onward toward the end.
+Jesus must himself face the wrath of God and for this reason he sets his face toward Calvary and with determination, presses onward toward the end.
 Jesus' "baptism" (the word is being used metaphorically here) is his suffering and death on the cross, his atoning sacrifice for sin on behalf of those who have put their trust in him for salvation.

 v51.
 Jesus aligns himself with the Old Testament prophets when he reminds his listeners that the coming day of the Lord is not a day of peace, but rather, is a day of judgment, a day of apocalyptic tribulation, a day when the saved are separated from those doomed to destruction.
 In the present moment, this coming day is prefigured in social division, cf. v52-53.
 We know that Jesus makes much of the sign of "love", the love of the brotherhood, but what we have here is another sign of the kingdom, the sign of division.

 v52-53.
-Jesus now explains what he means my "division" and then, in v53, supports his words by quoting Micah 7:6.
-"Division" was one of the commonly expected signs of the coming messianic kingdom, and so now, with the coming of Jesus the messiah, families can expect that household members will "turn against one another", CEV.
+Jesus now explains what he means by division and then, in v53, supports his words by quoting Micah 7:6.
+Division was one of the commonly expected signs of the coming messianic kingdom, and so now, with the coming of Jesus the messiah, families can expect that household members will "turn against one another", CEV.
 Some members of the family will stand with Jesus and others will stand against him.

 The sign of division